Avoiding Foreclosure After A Natural Disaster

-A foreclosure is a big step to take in terms of both your life and your financial profile.
+A foreclosure will have a major impact on both your life and your financial profile.
 For starters, you’re turning over your home to your lender.
-You have to find another place to live at least on a temporary basis.
+You have to find another place to live.

 The biggest thing to be aware of in terms of finances with foreclosure is the impact it has on your credit.
 For starters, your credit score is going to take a big hit.
-The foreclosure also remains on your credit report for seven years.
-The actual impact on your FICO score does lessen over time.
+The foreclosure also remains on your credit report for 7 years.
+The actual impact on your FICO® score does lessen over time.

 The other important thing to know is that you may have a hard time getting a mortgage for a while.
 Mortgage investors like Fannie Mae, Freddie Mac, FHA and VA want to feel confident in your ability to pay off the home note.
 When you have a foreclosure on your record, there’s a little hesitance there.

 Different lenders may have different policies surrounding this and there are also individual policies that mortgage investors have.
-The following timelines apply here at Quicken Loans.
+The following timelines apply here at Rocket Mortgage®.
 Other lenders may or may not have different policies.

-The soonest we can help you with any kind of loan option is one year after the foreclosure.
-If you want an FHA, VA or USDA loan, the waiting period is three years.
-Finally, if you’re working on getting a conventional loan through Fannie Mae or Freddie Mac, you need to wait at least seven years from the time the foreclosure shows up on your credit.
+If you're eligible for a VA loan, the waiting period is 2 years.
+If you want an FHA loan, the waiting period is 3 years.
+Finally, if you’re working on getting a conventional loan through Fannie Mae or Freddie Mac, you need to wait at least 7 years from the time the foreclosure shows up on your credit.